EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 Finally, the study of the **lipid profile** (G) is based on using the fatty acids of the tissue of the resources as biological markers through the identification of fatty acids in the animal.
 This is because the animal either cannot synthesize them (absolute markers) or their synthesis supposes a high metabolic cost (relative markers) [@Kuhn2019; @Ruess2010; @Sechi2014; @Chamberlain2005; @Pollierer2010].

-General review publications are also included in this review, provided that they collect information on the use of trophic resources from publications not readily available.

 ### Bibliography search

-A systematic search for empirical evidence that relates the use of at least one trophic resource by soil microarthropods is the strategy used to address this issue.
-For them, we relied on publications whose keywords relate to the taxonomic groups of interest, trophic relationships, and methods that provide evidence of consumption.
-From these keywords, we formulated search strings applied to scientific bibliography in both Scopus and Google Scholar database search engines.
+We conducted a systematic search for empirical evidence relating to the use of at least one trophic resource by soil microarthropods.
+We relied on publications with keywords related to the taxonomic groups of interest, trophic relationships, and methods that provide evidence of consumption.
+Using these keywords, we formulated search strings and applied them to scientific bibliographies in both Scopus and Google Scholar database search engines.

 We used the following search string in Scopus: